BDC Hamburger Icon

 PowerShell code example

-In this case, you saved the images directly to my C: — but you can easily change this location to a different one.
-With PowerShell’s ability to manage file system ACLs, you get the freedom to save images to your directory of choice.
+In this case, you saved the images directly to my C:, but you can easily change this location to a different one.
+With PowerShell’s ability to manage file system ACLs, you can save images to your directory of choice.

 4. Test the images from PowerShell.

 If you’d like to test the images directly from PowerShell, use the Invoke-Item command to pull up the image’s associated viewer.
-You can see below that Invoke-WebRequest pulled down an image from CNN.com with the word “bleacher.”
+Below, you can see that the Invoke-WebRequest pulled down an image from CNN.com with the word “bleacher.”

 Bleacher example